John Smith (sportsman, born 1855): Referee

 Smith sometimes officiated as a football referee.

 Rugby Union career

 As well as football, Smith also played rugby union.
 He played as a forward for Edinburgh University and Edinburgh Wanderers, and was capped by Edinburgh District in 1876 and by East of Scotland District the following year.

 In 1876 Smith was a reserve for the Scottish national rugby team.
-In 1888 he was selected as a member of the British and Irish Lions team to tour New Zealand and Australia (this squad contained few full internationals as the national bodies perceived it akin to a professional enterprise and refused to sanction it).
+In 1888 he was selected as a member of the British and Irish Lions team to tour New Zealand and Australia (this squad contained few full internationals as the national bodies perceived it as akin to a professional enterprise and refused to sanction it).
 His skills as a player were called upon on nine occasions, though he failed to score in any of the matches.
 His primary role on the 1888 tour was to act as the team's referee.

 Medical career

 As a physician, he practised in Brycehall, Kirkcaldy.